-Moneyweb Holdings is an independent financial media group listed on the JSE.
+Moneyweb Holdings is a financial media group that falls under the AME banner of companies.
 We focus on producing independent, high quality investment information on various platforms, including the internet, radio, print, newsletters and through our various event activations.

 The SAfm Market Update is broadcast nationwide on SAfm (104 – 107fm), between 18:00 and 18:30.